adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 	/* heading component of basket module */
 	.basket .heading {}

-There are two problems:
+There are two problems with this:

-1. When viewing HTML, you can't easily differentiate between a module and a component.
+1. when viewing HTML, we can't easily differentiate between a module and a component; and more importantly
-2. The `.basket .heading` component will inherit styles from the `.heading` module.
+2. the `.basket .heading` component will inherit styles from the `.heading` module.

 ## Could we chain classes for state?